 The Court’s Analysis.
 The Court in its opinion came to the issue that brought the parties there: do the shooting activities in this case as a matter of law qualify for bona fide farm zoning exemption?
 As a baseline matter, the Court, citing the recent case of Hampton v.
 Cumberland County, 808 S.E.2d 763 (2017), stated that “non-farm uses, even on bona fide farms, are not exempt from zoning regulation.”
 Hampton at 775.
 The Court opened its analysis by zeroing in on the definition of “agritourism,” stating that “[s]tatutory analysis properly begins with an examination of the plain words of the statute,” with a declaration that only when statutory language is unclear and ambiguous will a court apply established judicial canons (aka rules) of interpretation.
 (Jeffries at 24).
 The court first looked to NCGS §99E-30(1) (the “Agritourism Liability Law”) definition of “agritourism,” conceding that though related the purpose of the Agritourism Liability Statute statute is to limit liability of agritourism operators, not define activities that count as agritourism for zoning purposes.
 That statute reads in pertinent part: [a]ny activity carried out on a farm or ranch that allows members of the general public, for recreational, entertainment, or educational purposes, to view or enjoy rural activities, including farming, ranching, historic, cultural, harvest-you-own activities, or natural activities and attractions.”
 NCGS §99E-30(1) (2013).
 The Court then noted that the 2017 Act added further language to the concept of agritourism.
 Although the 2017 Act was passed after the commencement of the case, the Court found that the amendment to the agritourism definition clarified rather than altered the applicable law, so the Court proceeded to analyze the present facts in light of the latest definition.

-With all parties having conceding in the record that hunting is a traditional “rural activity,” the court allowed that a controlled hunting preserve supporting a bona fide farm may qualify as recreational entertainment in a rural setting [emphasis added].
+With all parties having conceded in the record that hunting is a traditional “rural activity,” the court allowed that a controlled hunting preserve supporting a bona fide farm may qualify as recreational entertainment in a rural setting [emphasis added].
 First, the Court accepted the New American Oxford Dictionary’s definition of rural as “in, relating to, or characteristic of the countryside rather than the town” [citation omitted].
-Then, as to the shooting activities, considering the fact that the Bona Fide Farm law lists examples of rural and farming activities, the Court employed legal canons of construction and threw Latin at the question in order: 1) noscitur a sociis, meaning that “associated words explain and limit each other” and further that “associated words explain and limit each other;” 2) expressio unius est exclusio alterius, meaning “the expression of one thing implies the exclusion of another;” and 3) in pari materia, employed to discern legislative intent by analyzing other statutes “of the same matter” tied together by one specific term.
+Then, as to the shooting activities, considering the fact that the Bona Fide Farm law lists examples of rural and farming activities, the Court employed legal canons of construction and threw Latin at the question in order: 1) noscitur a sociis, meaning that “associated words explain and limit each other;” 2) expressio unius est exclusio alterius, meaning “the expression of one thing implies the exclusion of another;” and 3) in pari materia, employed to discern legislative intent by analyzing other statutes “of the same matter” tied together by one specific term.

 Under the first canon noscitur a sociis, the Court noted the example words used in the Bona Fide Farm statute, “farming, ranching, historic, cultural, harvest your own activities, or other natural activities and attractions.”
 The Court said such words are together in a category as they “allow members of the non-rural public to view or enjoy traditional rural activities or attractions relating to agriculture that typically occur in a rural setting.”
 (Id. at 33) .
 The Court also noted that such activities are natural in that each listed activity “preserves the land and does not require its alternation other than by public consumption of the natural items on the land.”
 (Id. at 33) .
 The Court appeared to believe that operation of a hunting preserve fit into this category, as it required no alteration of the land.
 Applying the second canon expressio unius est exclusio alterius, the Court took the position that because the statute explicitly says “farming” and “ranching” but does not mention “hunting”, that activities related to the former were permissible, but not so to the later.